Brought to you by Ear Phone Connection

 Why your mic placement matters

-There’s an old cop saying, “If dispatch doesn’t know where you are, only God can help you.”
+There’s an old cop saying, “If dispatch doesn’t know where you are then only God can help you.”
 The link between you and the rest of the world is your lifeline.
 That lifeline needs to be kept as strong as possible.
 By the same token, don’t let that lifeline be the cause of your injury or death.

 For those of us who lived through the days of having to take our radio off our belts every time we wanted to call dispatch on our portables, the lapel mic was a real blessing.
 Many of you have never had to work without one, but that blessing can also be a curse.